redwoodjs/redwoodjs-com-archive/docs/directives.md

     Transformer - Modify values of fields or query responses
 ```

-> **Note:** You can pass the `--type` parameter with either `validator` or `transformer` to create the desired driective type.
+> **Note:** You can pass the `--type` parameter with either `validator` or `transformer` to create the desired directive type.

-After picking the sirective type, the directive files will be created in you `api/src/directives/ directory:
+After picking the directive type, the directive files will be created in you `api/src/directives/ directory:

 ```terminal
   ✔ Generating directive file ...